 Plagiocephaly Therapy Westchester

-Parents devote a lot of time and attention on their newborn babies.
+Parents devote a lot of time and attention to their newborn babies.
 Nearly everything that baby does or experiences can seem frightening when mom or dad is unsure of what to do.
-This is especially concerning when a condition may be apparent while what to do about it may not be so obvious.
-One of those conditions is called plagiocephaly, commonly referred to as “flat head syndrome” and it’s treated with Plagiocephaly Therapy Westchester.
+This is especially concerning when a condition may be apparent, while what to do about it may not be so obvious.
+One of those conditions is called Plagiocephaly, commonly referred to as “flat head syndrome,” and it’s treated with Plagiocephaly Therapy Westchester.

 How common is Plagiocephaly?

 Plagiocephaly occurs in nearly half of all infants.
 47% of babies develop a flat spot on the head and with good reason.
 Your baby’s skull is still soft and subject to becoming misshapen due to the use of such common surfaces as the bed or a car seat.
 Further, womb position, multiple births, or premature births can lead to head distortions.

 Experts recommend evaluating at least one out of ten babies for treatment to prevent long term effects into adulthood.
 Still, you need not wait for an expert opinion to seek treatment.
 As the leading physical therapy practice in Westchester, we can work with you to ensure your baby receives the best treatment to overcome Plagiocephaly.

 A flat spot can form in a short span of a week.
 A misshapen head, while not having lasting harmful neurological effects, may produce other issues that last a lifetime.